riddlesio/merchant-legal/dailylunch/terms-and-conditions.md

 *8.1*  We and/or our licensors retain the intellectual property rights, such as copyrights, trademarks, trade secrets, trade names, patents or other intellectual property rights on the Fridges, the App and all related Content and any other materials (except for the content mentioned in article 7.5).
 You are not allowed to copy or reproduce any of the materials protected by intellectual property rights, or make them available to third parties, without our prior written permission.
 We are allowed to claim compensation from you when you violate this provision.

-*8.2*  If you notice a copyright infringement, please contact us at info@healthfoodwall.com.
+*8.2*  If you notice a copyright infringement, please contact us at info@dailylunch.lt.
 It is our policy to respond to notices of alleged copyright infringement as soon as possible.

 *8.3*  The provisions of this article remain valid after termination of the Agreement between you and us.